-Despite a waterfall of gloomy analysis that soaks observers with the notion that most churches are flat or declining, a significant number of churches are growing.
-These growing churches, along with many other strong churches, find they need to expand, repurpose or refurbish facilities or pay off debt to freely pursue next steps.
+Despite a waterfall of gloomy analysis that soaks observers with the notion that most churches are flat or declining, a significant number of churches remain strong, are growing and need to expand, repurpose or refurbish facilities or pay off debt to freely pursue next steps.

 We call a campaign “capital” because it usually focuses on a project that is a new building or renovated building or debt retirement, something that adds to the assets of a church.
 Campaigns are also “capital” because very large gifts from the accumulated assets, or capital, of members are needed to raise the funds necessary to pay for the project.

 We like to consider a campaign a “stewardship” campaign if the funds raised will be used to carry out the congregation’s mission and thereby extend the Kingdom of God into the community and the world.
 The word “stewardship” in the New Testament is most often found in the context of God’s Kingdom coming into the world.
 Stewardship can be defined as all we do with all we have to carry out our God-given mission.